guettli/deadends-of-it/README.md

 # Markup Languages

-I think markup languages have lost - except HTML.
-Once upon a time, Markup languages like reStructuredText were used to create documentation that can be compiled to HTML or PDF.
+I think markup languages have lost - except HTML and markdown.
+Once upon a time, Markup languages like SGML, XML, reStructuredText .. were used to create documentation that can be compiled to HTML or PDF.
 Who prints docs today?
-I don't know anybody who prints docs today.

 HTML is the future.
-Easy to use HTML online editors as CKEditor exist.
+Easy to use HTML WYSIWYG editors exist.
+See my list of [WYSIWYG editors](https://github.com/guettli/wysiwyg)

 HTML gives two distinct groups of people all that they want.
 Geeks can write HTML directly and use all the features it offers.
-And CKEditor gives non-geeks a way to create formatted text.
+And WYWIWYG editors gives non-geeks a way to create formatted text.

-Markup languages are on a downward trend.
+Other markup languages are on a downward trend.

 Most of them go down.
-Markdown still goes a bit up: http://sotagtrends.com/?tags=[sphinx,restructuredtext,markdown,mediawiki]
+Markdown goes up, since it is convinient for simple formatting like github README files: http://sotagtrends.com/?tags=[sphinx,restructuredtext,markdown,mediawiki]

 Same for Latex.
 The need for printable documentation is falling.
 In 2001 I used Latex for my diploma thesis.
 This was a good choice since MS-Word and OpenOffice were not reliable these days.
 Today, I think I would not use Latex again.

 Some for [DocBook](https://en.wikipedia.org/wiki/DocBook).
 See [google trend "DocBook"](https://trends.google.de/trends/explore?date=all&q=%2Fm%2F0c1gr).
 I am so happy to see this down-trend.

 # Inotify